jsenv/core/docs/import-map/import-map.md

 - custom remapping are likely going to conflict with a future node module name or native module name.<br />
 - a newcomer, or even you two month later, will likely not understand where or what is `"foo"`.
 Aliases can make complex something as simple as a filesystem, please don't do that.

-I believe project relative import can replace aliases for the better.<br />
+Project relative import can replace aliases for the better.<br />
 — see [project relative import documentation](../project-relative-import/project-relative-import.md).